Ring Floodlight Cam Review|

-duckware.com/ring -- June 5, 2017 -- Version 3.1a (updated November 13, 2018) cams still do have some very annoying issues, but I have seen steady improvements over the last six months as the firmware continues to get updated (and as newer revision hardware try (I now have nine Ring products installed in various places) -- BUT purchase Ring from a retailer that has a "no hassle" return policy (like Home Depot, etc) -- just in case you run
+duckware.com/ring -- June 5, 2017 -- Version 3.1a (updated November 13, 2018) cams still do have some annoying remaining issues, but I have seen steady improvements over the last six months as the firmware continues to get updated (and as newer revision hardware try (I now have ten Ring products installed in various places) -- BUT purchase Ring from a retailer that has a "no hassle" return policy (like Home Depot, etc) -- just in case you run